Codex Skills and /skills: Built-in, Custom, and Team-Shared (2026 Guide)

-Version note: Codex skills, plugins, and desktop capabilities change quickly.
-This guide is written against the 2026-05-22 Codex desktop / CLI 0.125.x workflow.
-The real source of truth is the /skills list in your current session.
+Version note: Agent Skills shipped for Codex in December 2025 and have changed steadily since.
+This guide is written against the Codex CLI and desktop behavior as of June 2026.
+The real source of truth is the /skills list in your current session and the official Agent Skills docs.

 What /skills does